Is renting a campervan in New Zealand worth it?

 The best campervan rental companies in New Zealand

 As a disclaimer, I haven’t rented from every campervan rental company in New Zealand, so I can’t definitely say which option is the best.
-But, I used to work for a campervan company (keep reading to find out which one) so I have some insider knowledge.
+But, I used to work for a campervan company (JUCY) so I have some insider knowledge.

 Having tried out a few rental options, and travelled in a van a lot myself, I have a few thoughts on which rental companies are the best.
 Let’s get into it.

 A quick note on self-contained vs non self-contained: If you want to have the flexibility to freedom camp, make sure you’re hiring a self-contained vehicle.
-As of December 2024, this means a campervan needs a fixed toilet and a green certification sticker.
+This means a campervan needs a fixed toilet and a green certification sticker.

 Wilderness Motorhome Rentals